Bight (knot): Slipped knot

+when the end of the rope is pulled.

 In the bight

 The phrase in the bight (or on a bight) means a bight of line is itself being used to make a knot.
 Specifically this means that the knot can be formed without access to the ends of the rope.
 This can be an important property for knots to be used in situations where the ends of the rope are inaccessible, such as forming a fixed loop in the middle of a long climbing rope.

 Many knots normally tied with an end also have a form which is tied in the bight (for example, the bowline and the bowline on a bight).
 In other cases, a knot being tied in the bight is a matter of the method of tying rather than a difference in the completed form of the knot.
-For example, the clove hitch can be made "in the bight" if it is being slipped over the end of a post but not if being cast onto a closed ring, which requires access to an end of the rope.
-Other knots, such as the overhand knot, cannot be tied in the bight without changing their final form.
+For example, the clove hitch can be made "in the bight" if it is being slipped over the end of a post or into an open carabiner but not if being cast onto a closed ring, which requires access to an end of the rope.